GitHubBlog

 • Alice discards her own stage — the tradingReject tool is the undo for a wrong stage, like git reset.
 Alice discards her staged (and committed-but-unpushed) operations herself; nothing is sent to the broker.
 If only a raw stage exists, it's committed transparently first so the recorded entry stays clean.

-• You reject a pending commit — when a commit is awaiting your approval, you turn it down from the Web UI instead of approving.
+• You reject a pending commit — under the default manual-approval policy, you turn it down from the Web UI instead of approving.
 This is the human's call at the push wall.
+When AI push is enabled, call timing matters because a committed operation can be dispatched as soon as the agent invokes tradingPush.

 Either way the operations are recorded as user-rejected in the history, so Alice sees what was turned down and why, which informs future decisions.